Ship Frozen Fruit from China: Complete Import & Cold Chain Guide

 Optical sorters that grade berries by size and color

-Metal detectors and quality control laboratories
+Metal detectors and in-house quality control laboratories

-Climate-controlled storage maintaining product integrity from harvest to container loading
+Climate-controlled storage from harvest through container loading

-HACCP certification as industry standard
+HACCP as the industry baseline

 BRC (British Retail Consortium) or IFS (International Featured Standards) for European buyers